$b$-Hurwitz numbers from Whittaker vectors for $\mathcal{W}$-algebras: Introduction

 \section{Introduction}

 Hurwitz theory, in its simplest form, counts branched coverings of algebraic curves.
-First considered in 1891 by Hurwitz~\cite{Hurwitz1891} who showed that Hurwitz numbers can be expressed in terms of counting permutation factorizations, Hurwitz theory has recently been found to have fascinating connections to integrable hierarchies, Gromov–-Witten theory, and topological recursion (\cite{Pandharipande2000,EkedahlLandoShapiroVainshtein2001,OkounkovPandharipande2006,GouldenJackson2008,Eynard2014} to mention a few).
-In the last two decades, various generalizations of simple Hurwitz numbers have been studied in many different contexts.
+First considered in 1891 by Hurwitz~\cite{Hurwitz1891} who showed that Hurwitz numbers can be expressed in terms of counting permutation factorizations, Hurwitz theory has recently been found to have fascinating connections to integrable hierarchies, Gromov–-Witten theory, and topological recursion \cite{EkedahlLandoShapiroVainshtein2001,OkounkovPandharipande2006,GouldenJackson2008,BouchardMarino2008}.
+In the last two decades, various generalizations of simple Hurwitz numbers, including Grothendieck dessins d'enfants/constellations~\cite{BousquetSchaeffer2000}, monotone Hurwitz numbers \cite{GouldenGuayPaquetNovak2014} and orbifold Hurwitz numbers~\cite{JohnsonPandharipandeTseng2011}, have been studied in many different contexts.

-The most notable cases include Grothendieck dessins d'enfants and more generally constellations~\cite{BousquetSchaeffer2000}, monotone Hurwitz numbers \cite{GouldenGuayPaquetNovak2014}, orbifold Hurwitz numbers~\cite{JohnsonPandharipandeTseng2011}, and monotone orbifold Hurwitz numbers \cite{KramerLewanskiShadrin2019} among others.
 An approach unifying all these different classes was introduced in \cite{Guay-PaquetHarnad2017} which defined $G$-weighted Hurwitz numbers $\HurGg(\mu_1,\dots,\mu_n)$, where the weight $G(z):= \sum_{i \geq 0}g_i z^i$ is a formal power series.
-The generating function of weighted Hurwitz numbers is a tau-function of hypergeometric type of the KP, or more generally the 2-Toda integrable hierarchies~\cite{OrlovScherbin2000}, and is given by the following explicit formula:
+The generating function of weighted Hurwitz numbers is a tau-function of hypergeometric type of the KP (or more generally the $2$-Toda) integrable hierarchies~\cite{OrlovScherbin2000}, and is given by the following explicit formula:

 where $\check{s}_\lambda(\pp)$ is an appropriately normalized Schur function expressed in the basis of power-sum symmetric functions $\pp = (p_k)_{k \geq 1}$, and $c(\square) := x-y$ is the content of the box $\square = (x,y)$.